 });

-By integrating DataLoader into your GraphQL server, you can significantly improve the efficiency of your API.
+By integrating DataLoader into your GraphQL resolvers, you can significantly reduce database load and improve response times.

 GraphQL comes with built-in scalar types like String